Decision Making Policy

 The appeal process is not an additional round of peer review, but only a review of the editorial decision.
 After the appeal, an author can request that the case be reviewed by the ESTS editor-in-chief.
 The entire case will then be forwarded to the editor-in-chief to ask if the procedures and hearing were both appropriate and fair.
 There are no more review stages.

-To initiate an appeal, please contact the managing editor by email.
+To initiate an appeal, please contact us.

-Retractions
+Retractions and corrections

 ESTS’s managing editor will make a post-publication correction, clarification, retraction and apology if an editor, researcher, or reader discovers there is a mistake in a published paper.
 The online version of record (VoR) cannot be altered, but a correction (as an addendum, errata, corrigendum) can be published alongside the paper.
 Please send your request to the managing editor by email.
 If a post-publication change is necessary the editor-in-chief and the managing editor will ensure the changes are made in accordance with COPE guidance for retractions, and post-publication discussions and corrections.